JunkyByte/iris/README.md

 ## Warning:
 During a bidirectional sync if you delete a file from the `to_path` it will be deleted on your `local_path` and vice versa.
+Also files will be merged based on most recent modification, be careful and run in `dry` mode first.
 We do not take any responsability for files lost.
 Iris is a work in progress, be sure to backup your computer before using it, do not run iris as sudo.